|

 knew something that their opponents didn’t.
 To extract

-value from their network investments, you don’t need a lot
+value from network investments, you don’t need a lot

 of cutting-edge IP-services, location based services, or